sysy-inc/zprp-23z-python-orm/README.md

 # Skibidi Query Engine - User Instruction

 Hi!
-Welcome in skibidi project.
-This is where you can zapoznać się z działaniem library.
-We work with **pdm** so need to install it
+Welcome to the skibidi project.
+This is where you can acknowledge how to use our library.
+We work with **pdm**, so firstly you need to install it.
 ```bash
 pip install pdm
 ```